Toll Collector

 What's the protocol when a car blows through a toll checkpoint without paying?

-Asked by acre8 about 12 years ago
+Asked by acre8 over 12 years ago

 This is when it pays to have sharp eyes.
 In our booths, we have an intercom that opens us to a dispatcher, state police units, and maintenance.
 If we can catch a plate number and a description of the vehicle, a unit can be rapidly dispatched if in the area.
 Regardless of the outcome, we must note as much information as we can on our Tour of Duty, and notify dispatch of the incident.
 We are audited every shift via money total and axle count so every axle that rolls over the treadles(sp?) in our lanes must be accounted for.
 Also, I used to hang out of my booth and wave my arms like a crazy person trying to get them to stop.